l3nz/dockbooker/README.md

 a picture on the cover page and a small logo on the footer of each page.

 In theory, you can customize the appearance of Docbook books quite a lot.
-In practice, it's so absurdly complex that and contribution on how to do this in practice is welcome.
+In practice, it's so absurdly complex that any contribution on how to do this in practice is welcome.